-- Leftover material from slaughtering animals, including fish and game, can be used as soil amendments, once they are properly composted in an in-vessel composter.
-An in-vessel composter went into Northlands Dënesųłiné this past winter as part of a larger recycling and waste initiative.
+- Leftover material from slaughtering animals can be used as soil amendments, once they are properly composted in an in-vessel composter.
+An in-vessel composter went into Northlands Dënesųłiné as part of a larger recycling and waste initiative.
 A similar system is needed in Barren Lands and Sayisi Dene.

 - Discarded containers, tires and insulated boxes can be used for cold storage and garden beds.

 Local health agencies are interested in integrating their healthy foods initiatives with a greenhouse initiative, particularly the Aboriginal Diabetes Initiative that has the mandate to run programs that encourage healthy food and recreation.
 Other initiatives such as the Brighter Futures Initiative and Jordan’s Principle incorporate gardening and traditional food activities into their programs.

 Local schools are interested in integrating their education with growing food.
 There are well-developed curriculum resources that can provide structure.

 There is a network of government and non-government entities that are already established and already interested in these types of initiatives.

 The Northern Soils Project

 There is little or no existing soil in these communities to grow the kind of plants contemplated.
 There are, however, components of soil locally available.
 Those components include:

 A number of things are needed to turn these potential soil components into fertile growing soil.